Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Words: Rob Hawkins Images: Jack Grover

-The story of the Scimitar began in 1964 with the coupé-shaped GT, acquired from Ogle Design and initially built on a Reliant Sabre chassis with a Ford 2.6-litre straight-six under the bonnet.
-After 296 of these had been built, the 2994cc Essex V6 was fitted in 1967, and then the year after, the familiar-looking GTE was launched.
-This is the Scimitar that’s most commonly available to buy today, although 442 GTC convertibles were also manufactured from 1980 onwards.
+The Scimitar story began in 1964 with the coupé-shaped GT, designed by Ogle and initially built on a Reliant Sabre chassis with a Ford 2.6-litre straight-six.
+After 296 were made, the Essex 3.0-litre V6 was introduced in 1967.
+A year later, the GTE debuted, becoming the most recognisable model, alongside 442 GTC convertibles.

 Bodywork